 Contact the doctor who arranged the test if you haven’t heard anything after a couple of weeks.

-Gastroscopy is a very safe procedure but your nurse will tell you who to contact if you have any problems after the test.
+A gastroscopy is a very safe procedure.
+Your nurse will tell you who to contact if you have any problems after the test.
 Your doctor will make sure the benefits of having a gastroscopy outweigh the possible risks.

 Some of the risks include: